halilozercan/BetterVideoPlayer/README.md

 ##### Code Setup

-Since your `Activity` is using an AppCompat theme, make sure it extends `AppCompatActivity`.

 Initializing the player is very simple.
-You just set a callback listener to receive notifications of important events, and a source.
+You just set a callback listener and a source.

 ```java
 public class MyPlayerActivity extends AppCompatActivity implements BetterVideoCallback {